KXLY-TV

 KXLY-TV (channel 4) is a television station in Spokane, Washington, United States, affiliated with ABC and owned by Morgan Murphy Media.
-Its studios are located on West Boone Avenue in Spokane, and its transmitter sits atop Mount Spokane.
+Its studios are located at the KXLY Broadcast Center on West Boone Avenue in Spokane, and its transmitter sits atop Mount Spokane.
 The station's MeTV-affiliated second digital subchannel is also seen in the Yakima–Tri-Cities market on sister stations and fellow ABC affiliates KAPP (channel 35.2) and KVEW (channel 42.2).

 KXLY-TV is also carried on cable systems in Calgary and Edmonton, Alberta, Canada, both of which are double the size of the station's American coverage area.
 One result of this is that stations in Calgary and Edmonton air American shows on Pacific Time, even though Calgary and Edmonton are both on Mountain Time.
 KXLY-TV is one of five local Spokane area television stations seen in Canada on the Shaw Direct satellite service.
 It can also be seen on local cable systems in eastern British Columbia.